ajulik1997/i14_laser/README.md

 ### Key Features

 	- Remote control of laser over LAN
 	- Remote monitoring of laser and safety interlock status over LAN
 	- High-precision control of laser output intensity
-- Modulation of laser beam with pre-set waveforms of customizable frequency:
+	- Modulation of laser beam with pre-set waveforms of customizable period length and inter-cycle delay:
-	- Sine Wave 	<CONTINUE HERE AFTER I KNOW ABSOLUTE LIMITS>
+		- Sine wave, triangle wave, sawtooth wave: cycle period between 1 millisecond and 1 second
+		- Square wave, pulse wave: cycle between: cycle period between 1 millisecond and 1 hour
 	- Synchronization of laser with connected camera:
-	- "gated mode" : laser is turned on only when camera is exposing
+		- "gated mode": laser is turned on only when camera is exposing
-	- "master mode" : camera exposure triggered when laser intensity reaches a customizable threshold
+		- "master mode": camera exposure triggered when laser intensity reaches a customizable threshold
 	- Robust and extensible error handling code
 	- Modular, well-documented code for easy customization

 ## The Hardware